How To Delete Browsing History From Your Computer And Google

 Of course, it’s nice to receive news and see ads based on your interests.
 But this gaze of the ever-watching Big Brother can make many of us feel uneasy.

-- Select the time range for which you want to clear your browsing history
+- How to clear your browsing history and data

 What information is saved by your browser?